AdamBrodzinski/RedScript/spec.md

 *Currently RedScript does not take function scope into account.
 Any variables that are declared inside of a function multiple times can lead to unintended global leaks.
-To disable auto declaration pass `--no-declaration` as an argument.
-Another work around is to manually declare variables with the var keyword.*
+To disable auto declaration pass declare variables with the var keyword.*

 ```ruby